Rebuilding Mum & Dad: Our basic strength training routine

 Rebuilding Mum and Dad

 You might already be following their progress in the series Rebuilding Mum and Dad.
-I’ve had a few requests to write down the regimen we’re following and which is powering my parents to greater strength and mobility in later life as they aim to live better for longer.
+I’ve had a few requests to provide an overview of the regimen we’re following and which is powering my parents to greater strength and mobility in later life as they aim to live better for longer.

 So, consider this article purely for your information, sharing what’s working for us.